quintenpalmer/preprompt/README.md

-pyprompt
+PostPrompt
 ========

-postprompt card game in python
+PostPrompt virtual card game in python

 How to
 ---